How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each oblong, hard-shell capsule, with a brown body and an orange cap imprinted with "GS 7CZ" in edible black ink, contains one oblong, opaque, dull-yellow dutasteride soft gelatin capsule containing dutasteride 0.5 mg and white to off-white tamsulosin hydrochloride sustained release pellets containing tamsulosin hydrochloride 0.4 mg.
+Each oblong, hard-shell capsule, with a brown body and an orange cap imprinted with "GS 7CZ" in edible black ink, contains one oblong, opaque, dull-yellow dutasteride soft gelatin capsule containing dutasteride 0.5 mg and white-to-off-white tamsulosin hydrochloride sustained release pellets containing tamsulosin hydrochloride 0.4 mg.

 Nonmedicinal ingredients: dutasteride soft gelatin capsule: mono-di-glycerides of caprylic/capric acid, butylhydroxytoluene, glycerol, gelatin, titanium dioxide, medium chain triglycerides, lecithin, and iron oxide yellow; tamsulosin hydrochloride sustained release pellets: microcrystalline cellulose, methacrylic acid - ethyl acrylate copolymer dispersion, talc, and triethyl citrate; hard-shell capsule: hypromellose, carrageenan, titanium dioxide, iron oxide red, FD&C Yellow No. 6, and potassium chloride imprinted in edible black ink.